maksimsarychau/mcp-zebrunner/README.md

-"Get quality metrics for all test cases in project MYAPP" "Show me test cases that need improvement in suite 18708" "Generate quality report for test cases created this month"
+"Get quality metrics for all test cases in project MYAPP" "Show me test cases that need improvement in suite 18708" "Generate quality report for test cases created this month" "Find test cases with title containing 'critical' to assess critical path quality" "Get automation priorities to align team efforts with business priorities" "Get test cases from suite 491 with high priority that need quality improvements"
 ```

 #### Test Suite Analysis